parth1609/RAGveda/README.md

 # RAGVeda

-A sophisticated Retrieval-Augmented Generation (RAG) system that graph database and  LLM to create an intelligent document processing and question-answering platform.
+The Retrieval-Augmented Generation (RAG) system that graph database and  LLM to create an intelligent document processing and question-answering platform.
 The system processes PDF documents, creates knowledge graphs, and enables natural language querying of document content.

 ## 🌟 Features

-### Document Processing
-- PDF document ingestion and automatic chunking
-- Intelligent text splitting with customizable chunk sizes
-- Entity extraction and relationship mapping
-- Automatic knowledge graph generation

 ### Knowledge Graph Integration
 - Neo4j-based graph database implementation